 1 Thessalonians 5:16-18 New Living Translation says 16 Always be joyful.
 17 Never stop praying.
 18 Be thankful in all circumstances, for this is God’s will for you who belong to Christ Jesus.

 Dis-ease can lead to all kind of illnesses and diseases.
-I have seen it first hand.
-It is good to surround yourself by Godly and positive people when you are going through a difficult time.
+I have seen it firsthand.
+It is good to surround yourself by godly and positive people when you are going through a difficult time.

-Pray always… even when things are going good.
+Pray always… even when things are going well.
 Satan is as a roaring lion, seeking people to devour.
 Matthew 24:44 says be ready.
 Prayer is communication with God just as if you were talking to someone close.
 A prayer life and a relationship with God keeps you sane.
 I even vent to God just like I would my best friend or someone I trust.
 You can face any challenge that comes with a prayer life.

 In everything, give thanks.
 For this is the will of God for those who belong to Jesus Christ.
-When you accept Jesus as Lord and Savior, it gives you hope and supernatural power that a natural or carnal person can’t give.
+When you accept Jesus as Lord and Savior, it gives you hope and supernatural power that a natural or carnal person cannot give.
 It is easy to complain when things go wrong.
 In Numbers 14 the Israelites wandered in the wilderness for 40 years murmuring and complaining.
-Some of them died and didn’t get to the promised land.
+Some of them died and did not get to the promised land.
 To move forward, have an attitude of gratitude.

 God dwells in thanksgiving.
-Psalm 100:4 says 4 Enter into his gates with thanksgiving, and into his courts with praise: be thankful unto him, and bless his name.
+Psalm 100:4 says 4 Enter into his gates with thanksgiving, and into his courts with praise: be thankful unto him and bless his name.